HTTPArchive/almanac.httparchive.org/src/content/en/2019/page-weight.md

 ## Conclusion

 Over the past year, pages increased in size by roughly 10%.
-Brotli, performance budgets, and basic image optimization best practices are probably the three techniques that show the most promise for maintaining or improving page weight while also being widely applicable and fairly easy to implement.
-That being said, in recent years, improvements in page weight have been more constrained by the low adoption of best practices, than by the technology itself.
-In other words, although there are many existing techniques for improving page weight - they won’t make a difference if they aren’t put to use.
+Brotli, performance budgets, and basic image optimization best practices are probably the three techniques which show the most promise for maintaining or improving page weight while also being widely applicable and fairly easy to implement.
+That being said, in recent years, improvements in page weight have been more constrained by the low adoption of best practices than by the technology itself.
+In other words, although there are many existing techniques for improving page weight, they won't make a difference if they aren't put to use.